 Download from the App Store or Download on Google Play.

 Find out how you can help conserve water by visiting our Water Conservation page.
 The State of California Water Resources Control Board website also has water conservation information.
-Additional information is available at the California Drought website.
+New outdoor watering days begin June 21, 2016.

-The City of Clovis is creating an Active Transportation Plan.
-The plan will create a vision for ongoing development of bicycle and pedestrian networks that create a safe, comfortable, and connected community for walking and bicycling.
-To learn more, please visit www.ci.clovis.ca.us/atp.
-The website features an interactive map where users can provide input.
+The Active Transportation Plan is complete.
+The plan creates a vision for ongoing development of bicycle and pedestrian networks that create a safe, comfortable, and connected community for walking and bicycling.
+To learn more, please visit our Active Transportation page.

 Central Clovis Specific Plan